Shingled magnetic recording: Software and application

 In addition to Linux, FreeBSD has protocol-level support for host-managed SMR drives.
-As of April 2024, neither Windows nor MacOS supports the ZBC/ZAC commands required for such drives to work.
+As of April 2024, neither Windows nor MacOS supports the HM-SMR drives.
+However, Windows 10 have support of ZAC / ZBC command sets for HA-SMR HDDs and SSDs, as they support non-sequential LBAs.

 Dynamic hybrid SMR

-While for traditional SMR models each zone is assigned a type at manufacture time, dynamic hybrid SMR drives allow to reconfigure the zone type from shingled to conventional and back by the customer.
-Adjusting the SMR/PMR setting helps suit the drive to the current workload of "hot" and "cold" data.
+While for traditional SMR models each zone is assigned a type at manufacture time, dynamic hybrid SMR drives allow the customer to reconfigure the zone type from shingled to conventional and back.
+Adjusting the SMR/CMR setting helps suit the drive to the current workload of "hot" and "cold" data.

+Criticism

+SMR drives have received criticism online for slow read / write speeds and low stability.
+Drive manufacturers have been further criticised for attempting to conceal the use of SMR technology in their products.